rhythmus/scratch/proposal.md

 A single byte follows the pattern onset-nucleus-coda and a double-byte word follows the pattern onset-nucleus-coda-nucleus-onset-nucleus.
 Note the pairs f/v, s/z, and l/r, h/y - this is to avoid ambiguous pronunciations.

-Mnemnion, I'm sorry, I have to use the letter e - a VCV group would only have 192 combinations if we only used a, i, o, and u as per your proposal.
+Mnemnion, I'm sorry, I have to use the letter e - a VCV group would only have 192 combinations if we only used a, i, o, and u.

 #### MORE DETAILS PLEASE